trinodb/trino/docs/src/main/sphinx/object-storage/legacy-s3.md

 and `hive.s3.aws-secret-key` settings, and also allows EC2 to automatically rotate credentials on a regular basis without any additional work on your part.

+If you are running Trino on Amazon EKS, and authenticate using a Kubernetes service account, you can set the `trino.s3.use-web-identity-token-credentials-provider` to `true`, so Trino does not try using different credential providers from the default credential provider chain.

 ## Custom S3 credentials provider

 You can configure a custom S3 credentials provider by setting the configuration